workstaffhq/helpcenter/docs/managers/timetracking/submissions.md

 - **Awaiting Submission**: display only the timesheets that your staff has not yet submitted
 - **To Approve**: display all timesheets submitted by your staff

-You can export excel reports from the timesheets by clicking on **Download**.

 ### Trust Verifications
 For each timesheet, the Timesheets section shows you the scheduled time and the submitted time.
 If the information does not match, Workstaff will show you directly on the timesheet what the incorrect data is so that you can verify it, and if necessary, contact your staff.